roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### FrontalWaist

-Mass = 14235.45 grams
+Mass = 14235.45 g

-Volume = 14791096.67 cubic millimeters
+Volume = 14791096.67 mm³

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = ( 0.00, -1.00, -0.01)   	Px = 126525199.05